Optimality and Noise-Resilience of Critical Quantum Sensing

 {\it Critical quantum sensing.---} We consider an idealized setting where the phenomenology of interest for CQS is described by the squeezing Hamiltonian,

 where $\epsilon$ is the squeezing parameter and $\omega=\omega_0+\delta \omega$ is the sum of a known frequency $\omega_0$ and an unknown, small, frequency shift $\delta \omega$ to be estimated.
-This minimal model can effectively describe the low-energy physics of a broad variety of criticalities emerging in finite-component~\cite{hwang_quantum_2015,Felicetti2020,cai2021observation,beaulieu2023observation,chen2023quantum} and fully-connected~\cite{Garbe2022,Lambert04,Ribeiro07} models.
+This minimal model can effectively describe~\cite{Garbe2022} the low-energy physics of a broad variety of criticalities emerging in: (i) finite-component systems such as the quantum Rabi model~\cite{hwang_quantum_2015,cai2021observation}, driven Kerr resonators~\cite{Bartolo2016,beaulieu2023observation,chen2023quantum}, ultrastrongly-coupled resonators~\cite{Felicetti2020}; and (ii) fully-connected models, such as the Dicke~\cite{Lambert04} and the Lipkin-Meshkov-Glick~\cite{Ribeiro07}.
 This system can be thought of as a Kerr resonator in the Gaussian approximation, i.e., in the limit of small Kerr non-linearity.
 In this limit, the system undergoes a second-order phase transition at the critical value $\epsilon=\epsilon_c=\sqrt{\omega^2+\Gamma^2}$~\cite{DiCandia2023}.
 The effect of higher-order nonlinearities can be neglected until the photon number is sufficiently small, see SM~\ref{sec:critical}.
 The limits of validity of the approximation will be specific to each platform, and are not within the scope of this work.
 We assume that the parameters $\omega_0$ and $\epsilon$ can be independently tuned, while $\delta \omega$ depends on some external field to be probed.
-To provide a practical example, the most direct implementation consists of a superconducting quantum resonator~\cite{beaulieu2023observation,chen2023quantum,zhong2013squeezing}, where $\epsilon$ corresponds to the intensity of an external parametric drive, $\omega_0$ is the detuning of the bare resonance frequency with respect to half the pump frequency, while $\delta\omega$ is directly proportional to an external magnetic flux.
+To provide a practical example, the most direct implementation consists of a superconducting quantum resonator~\cite{beaulieu2023observation,chen2023quantum,zhong2013squeezing,KIPA1}, where $\epsilon$ corresponds to the intensity of an external parametric drive, $\omega_0$ is the detuning of the bare resonance frequency with respect to half the pump frequency, while $\delta\omega$ is directly proportional to an external magnetic flux.
 We consider a coupling to a thermal bath, described by the Lindbladian

 where $\Gamma\geq0$ is the environment-system coupling strength and $n_{B}$ is the effective temperature of the bath.

 We analyze a CQS protocol consisting of estimating the parameter $\delta \omega$ by choosing properly optimized values of $\omega_0$ and $\epsilon$, see Fig.~\ref{sketch}.
 Without loss of generality, we consider a constraint on the maximum average number of photons in the resonator, call it $N_{\rm max}$, that can theoretically be set arbitrarily large.
 This constraint is physically motivated as the model \eqref{Kerr} is the result of different approximations working for finite $N_{\rm max}$, such as the dispersive approximation when the resonator is coupled to an off-resonance qubit, or the Gaussian approximation~\cite{Garbe2022, DiCandia2023}.